-Once we receive your funds from your home country, we then transfer Australian dollars to each recipient, such as your university or accommodation provider, or in the case of living expenses, directly into your Australian bank account.
+Once we receive your funds from your home country, we then transfer the local currency to each recipient, such as your university or accommodation provider, or in the case of living expense (where applicable), directly into your offshore bank account.

 How long does it take for my payment to be delivered?

 Once we have received your local transfer, we will deliver your funds within 1-2 business days.

 Once delivered, your education or service provider can expect to see the funds within 1-3 business days, depending on their accounting processes.